 How to Merge (your finances)

 So, you're in love!
 Congratulations!
-You have found your person you want to spend the rest of your life with.
+You have found your person you want to be with for the rest of your life.
 You've started wedding planning and have been "pinteresting" your dream life.
 The house, the car, the kids, and the great jobs.
 The one thing you're still scratching your head about is "how do we get here?"

-Next comes the dreaded "finance" chat.
-Will you merge?
+Next comes the dreaded "personal finance" chat.
+Will you merge your finances?
 Won't you?
-Does your fiance have debt you don't know about?
-Run for the hills!
-The beautiful thing is that not one type of financial situation is right for every couple.
-Here are 5 steps to start deciding if merging your finances is right for you.
+Does your fiance have debt?
+If so, are you okay being responsible for half of that?
+There are so many uncomfortable financial questions that should be addressed before you get married.
+However, the beautiful thing is that not one type of financial situation is right for every couple.
+Here are five steps to start deciding if merging your finances is right for both of you:

 1. Where do you stand?

 First things first, where do you stand as an individual?
-I recommend using personal capital to see your net worth.
-Personal capital aggregates your information from your online bank, retirement, and loan logins.
+You need to have your finances figured out before you tackle your net worth as a couple.
+To find out where you stand, I recommend using personal capital.
+Personal capital is an app that aggregates your information from your bank, retirement accounts, credit cards, and any other financial type of account you may have.
 From there, it shows you areas you can improve if necessary.
-Combining your life in marriage is fantastic but you are still an individual with hopes and dreams of your own.
-Can you make those things happen with your own funds?
+It also may be the first time you honestly take a look at your net worth.
+You may be surprised what you find out from your financial situation!
+Combining your life in marriage is fantastic, but you are still an individual with hopes and dreams of your own that you may need some financing for.
+Can you make those things happen with your funds?

 2. Talk about your concerns